 - Listing a minor child as your beneficiary

 Your child will have to be either 18 or 21, depending upon which state you reside in, in order to receive life insurance proceeds.
 If the child is under the required age, a legal court proceeding will have to take place to appoint a guardian to manage the funds on the child’s behalf.

 - Causing a dependent to lose their government benefits

 If you have a lifelong dependent that relies on government assistance, you put that individual at risk of losing their funding by placing them as a beneficiary.
 Most of these programs are needs based and require that the individual have less than $2,000 in order to qualify for assistance.
 By giving them an inheritance, they could lose crucial aid and would have to reapply after they have exhausted the inherited sum.
 Instead, you can have the assets go to a special needs trust which will enable that individual to still make use of those funds without losing their funding.

 - Not understanding how community-property laws affect your designations

 While you can generally name whomever you choose as a beneficiary for your life insurance policy, in community-property states the spouse usually has to choose to waive their rights to the funds.
-Community property states currently include: Arizona, New Mexico, California, Idaho, Louisiana, Nevada, Texas, Washington, Wisconsin.
+Community property states currently include: Arizona, California, Idaho, Louisiana, Nevada, Texas, Washington, Wisconsin.